platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 ## Exporting data

 The easiest way to download all data in a PostgreSQL instance is with the Platform CLI.
-If you have a single SQL database, the following command will export all data using the `pg_dump` command to a local file:
+If you have a single SQL database, the following command exports all data using the `pg_dump` command to a local file:

 ```bash
 platform db:dump
 ```

-If you have multiple SQL databases it will prompt you which one to export.
+If you have multiple SQL databases it prompts you which one to export.
 You can also specify one by relationship name explicitly:

 ```bash
 platform db:dump --relationship database